Council on American–Islamic Relations: Funding

 CAIR has an annual budget of around $3 million (as of 2007).
 It states that while the majority of its funding comes from American Muslims, it accepts donations from individuals of any faith and also foreigners.
-In the past CAIR has accepted donations from individuals and foundations close to Arab governments.
+In the past CAIR has accepted donations from individuals and foundations close to Arab governments including major donations for special projects, like a five hundred thousand donation from Prince Alwaleed bin Talal of Saudi Arabia.
 Within CAIR there is debate regarding foreign funding, and several CAIR branches have criticized the national office for accepting foreign donations.

 In April 2011, Rep. Frank Wolf, R-Va. cited a 2009 letter sent from CAIR's executive director, Nihad Awad, to Muammar Gaddafi asking Gaddafi for funding for a project called the Muslim Peace Foundation at a U.S. House of Representatives Appropriations sub-committee hearing.
 Steven Emerson called the funding request "hypocritical", while CAIR spokesman, Ibrahim Hooper, said that the Muslim Peace Foundation was Awad's personal initiative "unrelated to CAIR", that CAIR didn't receive any money from the Libyan government, and also that CAIR was one of the first American organizations to call for a no-fly zone to protect Libyan citizens from Gaddafi during the 2011 Libyan Civil War.